genesi5/ow-shuffler/README.md

 <hr>

 ## Project setup
-You can either build on your machine or visit deployed branch from `github-pages` on [GitHub Pages](http://genesi5.github.io/ow-shuffler/).
+You can either build on your machine or visit deployed build from `gh-pages` branch on [GitHub Pages](http://genesi5.github.io/ow-shuffler/).

 ```
 npm install